BLUE HORIZON, BOOK 4

 Merlin and Samantha stood side-by-side.
 They had dated casually prior to the business startup, but they were not yet an exclusive couple.
 Merlin was striking a stance with crossed arms attempting to look like the serious captain, but the glint in his eyes belied his pose.
 Samantha’s face beheld amusement, although she looked directly into the camera.

 Jiro Brannon appeared relaxed, the bare-chested cougar ever the follower of his lupine best friend.
 Not yet a couple, Taro stood beside him looking so much younger than she felt now.
 Standing just behind her and to the side was Durant, the older grizzly bear who was “everyone’s elder brother”.
-Taro felt moisture rim her eyes as she realized that the photo framed her between two dear friends who were no longer with them.
+Taro felt moisture in her eyes as she realized that the photo framed her between two dear friends who were no longer with them.

 Little Sparky sat on a cushioned stool in the front of the group, dressed in a pale yellow dress with a kitchen apron adorned with a smiling kitty; this was before the lynx had developed a fondness for Asian-style garments.
 Standing beside her were the raccoon bookends, Patch and Pockets Porter, both of them in their usual green work coveralls.
-Patch’s ever-present cigar was lit with a curl of grey smoke, and Pockets held a rather large wrench across two small hands.
+Patch’s ever-present cigar was lit with a curl of gray smoke, and Pockets held a rather large wrench across two small hands.

 Taro frowned when her eyes fell upon the final member of their crew, a short red-headed human woman who had signed on as their medical officer on false pretenses that later endangered one of them on their first voyage together.
 It was largely because of her that Merlin rarely trusted humans, and Taro was puzzled that he would allow the portrait to hang on the wall of his home.